hamptonpieryc/website/content/docs/club-rules.md

 Bosun's stores, safety boats, engines and equipment and the launching thereof as required by the Officers of the Club or officiating Race Officer.
 They will also be responsible for the boat moorings and marks and the upkeep of the Club ramps and winches.

+**5.2.8** Membership Secretary: The Membership Secretary shall be responsible for the maintenance of all membership records, ensuring that all fees have been paid and providing any reports required on the Club's membership.

 **5.3** Any person on the GMC may, with the consent of the GMC, temporarily take on any Executive Officer position if the holder of that position is unavailable.